 TAUS supports buyers and providers of translation with the Dynamic Quality Framework: a comprehensive set of tools, best practices, metrics, reports and data to help the industry set benchmarking standards.
 The DQF Content Profiling wizard is used to help select the most appropriate quality evaluation model for specific requirements.
 This leads to the Knowledge base where you find best practices, metrics, step-by-step guides, reference templates, and use cases.
-Join the TAUS Evaluate Community and participate in our Translation Quality webinars!

 The use cases illustrate examples of Quality Evaluation strategies implemented by members and non-members using TAUS resources.